Communication Arts (CA)

 Theory and practice of video production.
 To include artistic concepts as well as practical knowledge of scripting, recording, and editing various kinds of videos.
 Students will complete and present video projects to the class.

-CA 250 INTRODUCTION TO PUBLIC RELATIONS:PRINCIPLES, PROCESSES & PRACTICES3 Credits
+CA 250 INTRODUCTION TO STRATEGIC COMMUNICATION3 Credits

 CA 260 INTRO TO COMMUNICATION THEORY3 Credits